 Instead of apple you could add ananas or mandarin slices.
 Pear may be too sweet but a good orange could work well too.

 Of course you can omit the coriander if you do not like it, which I really do not understand but it may have something to do with genetics.
-If you are fancy, play around with other herbs: why not try mint or dill or parsley?
+If you are fancy, play around with other herbs: why not try mint, dill or parsley?
 None of them is in the original recipe but you should not fill restricted by tradition.

-Walnuts are also often added to Waldorf salad and they give a nice crunchy and earthy touch.
+Walnuts are also often added to Waldorf salad and they give a nice crunch and earthy touch.
 We did not add them because we are cutting and did not have them at home.
 Talking about nuts, also roasted pistachios, hazelnuts or almonds could work but we never tried it.

 If you do not have skyr any other firm yoghurt like greek yoghurt works well.
 Feel free to use whatever you like and your macros can afford.
 Wasabi gives a slight pungent taste but it’s optional.
 Alternatively you could use fresh grated horseradish or some dried or fresh chillies.